 As a service provider to a global energy industry, we play a crucial role in ensuring future energy supplies.
-It is one of our core competencies to solicit technologies, products and services that will drive the industry into a new and innovative future, ensuring reduced impact on the environment and with less risk to the health and safety of the people involved.
+It is one of our core competencies to provide technologies, products, and services that will drive the industry into an innovative future, ensuring a reduced impact on the environment, and with less risk to the health and safety of the people involved.
 We consider the continued focus on this competence as a vital part of our responsibility towards the community.
+We operate from a significant number of premises in a variety of countries, and we have a responsibility to our employees, to the people living and working nearby, as well as the environment.